richardc/puppet-mcollective-history/README.md

 ##### `name`

-String: its the resource title.
+String: the resource title.
 The base name of the plugin to install.

 ##### `source`